anderssonlab/PRIME/README.md

-# PRIME
-PRIME - regulatory element analysis using transcription initiation data
+# PRIME - regulatory element analysis using transcription initiation data

 Using CAGEfightR as a base, PRIME gathers a suite of functions for